Lewis Gilbert: Later career

 In the 1980s, he returned to more small-scale dramas with film versions of Willy Russell's plays Educating Rita (1983) and Shirley Valentine (1989).
 Gilbert also directed the film Stepping Out (1991).

 Gilbert was appointed a Commander of the Order of the British Empire (CBE) in the 1997 Birthday Honours for services to the film industry.
 In 2001, Gilbert was made a Fellow of the British Film Institute, the highest accolade in the British film industry.

 In June 2010, he appeared on the BBC Radio 4 programme Desert Island Discs.
 In it, he said that his 1970 film The Adventurers was a disaster, and that he should never have made it.
 On working with Orson Welles on Ferry to Hong Kong, he said that it was: "dreadful, it was my nightmare film.
 It was a dreadful film, and everything was wrong with it; principally him [Welles]."
 He also said that his biggest mistake was failing to direct the film version of the musical Oliver!.
 Its composer Lionel Bart had assured Gilbert that nobody else would do the film, but Gilbert was contractually committed to Paramount to make a film (that he has since refused to name), which caused him to withdraw from the project.

 Personal life

-Gilbert was married to Hylda Tafler for 53 years, until her death in June 2005.
+Gilbert was married to Hylda Tafler for 66 years, her death was in June 2005.
 They had a son, Stephen, and raised another, John, hers from a prior relationship.

 All My Flashbacks: The Autobiography of Lewis Gilbert, Sixty Years a Film Director was published by Reynolds & Hearn in 2010.

-Gilbert died at his home in Monaco on 23 February 2018; 11 days before his 98th birthday.
+Gilbert died aged 97 at his home in Monaco on 23 February 2018.